 - 32. Special leave for any purpose may be granted (with or without pay) at the discretion of the employer.
 Where this grade of doctor is required to attend court as a witness, as a result of the normal course of delivering his or her NHS duties, such attendance will be classified as Contractual and Consequential Services. - 33.
 Where a doctor has received a jury summons the doctor shall as soon as is reasonably practicable notify his/her employer.
 If the doctor participates in jury service he/she will be able to apply for special leave with pay in accordance with their employer's internal policy.
+Normally doctors and dentists are entitled to be excused jury service.

-- E. Maternity Leave and Pay - 34.
-The provisions of Temporary Schedule 22 shall apply.
+E. Maternity Leave and Pay

+34. The provisions of Temporary Schedule 22 shall apply.